1.Meshing

 In most cases the thermal mesh is handled automatically, but advanced users may adjust the range and resolution to ensure sufficient accuracy for strongly temperature-dependent problems.

-When do I need to worry about meshing in OghmaNano?
+4. When do I need to worry about meshing in OghmaNano?

-Meshing tips
+5. Meshing tips

 Should I be simulating in 1D, 2D, or 3D?

-Choosing the correct dimensionality is one of the most important decisions in setting up a simulation.
-Always use the minimum number of dimensions required to capture the physics of interest—this saves time and computational resources.
+Choosing the correct dimensionality is one of the most important decisions when setting up a simulation.
+Always use the minimum number of dimensions required to capture the physics of interest-this saves time and computational resources.

 - Solar cells: Typically require only 1D meshes, since variations are primarily along the vertical (thickness) direction.